livvie1988/OliviaSkinner/Features.md

 Controls whether or not videos can play HFR (High Frame Rate) streams when available.

 _Notice: There might be cases when disabling HFR streams might not be possible due to YouTube not offering the equivalent quality streams.
 If such is the case the HFR streams will not be disabled for that video_

 ---
+### <a name="player_memorize_size"/>Memorize player size

+The extension will remember the last player size the user changed to and enforce that size when YouTube tries to reset it.

+---
+### <a name="player_hfr"/>Allow HFR (60fps) streams

+The extension will remember the last player volume the user changed to and restore that volume when YouTube tries to reset it.

+---
 ### <a name="shortcuts_always_active"/>Player shortcuts always active